Years of Lead (Italy): France

-French justice minister Eric Dupond-Moretti said he was
+Upon the arrest in France of seven Italian far-left militants, French Minister of Justice Eric Dupond-Moretti said he was "proud to participate to this decision that I hope will allow Italy to turn after 40 years a bloody and tearful page of its history."

 Brazil

-Some Italian citizens accused of terrorist acts have found refuge in Brazil such as Cesare Battisti and others former members of the Armed Proletarians for Communism, a far-left militant and terrorist organization.
+Some Italian citizens accused of terrorist acts have found refuge in Brazil such as Cesare Battisti and other former members of the Armed Proletarians for Communism, a far-left militant and terrorist organization.

 Nicaragua

 Some Italian far-left activists found political asylum in Nicaragua, including Alessio Casimirri, who took part in the kidnapping of Aldo Moro.

+Spain

+Some of the far-right activists, including Stefano Delle Chiaie and Junio Valerio Borghese, found refuge in Francoist Spain.
+Here a network of activists was established that facilitated the arrival of other far-right figures while simultaneously establishing clandestine businesses.

 Impact on emigration from Italy

 The Years of Lead were believed to have increased the rate of immigration to the United States from Italy.
 However, as the Years of Lead came to an end in the 1980s and political stability increased in Italy, the rate of immigration to the United States decreased.
-In the years 1992–2002, Italian immigration ranged near 2,500 people annually.
+In the years 1992–2002, Italian immigration ranged nearly 2,500 people annually.